SimpleServer/ShopTool/README.md

 In fact the user in a first step creates *pricelists* to be able to create shops from these lists in a second step.
 To get started you can refer to the *Quickstart guide* below.

+##Setup: Preperations to use the shop system with SimpleServer
+Since the shop system is implemented via events, first make sure that the `enableEvents` flag in `simpleserver.properties` is set to `true`.
+Now the server needs additional code which is located in the `static.xml` file that comes with ShopTool.
+In general, the content can simply by copied into the `<config>` section of SimpleServers `config.xml`.
+If you already have a `onServerStart` event, just add the line `launch storeBotsRestartService` to initialize the shops and delete the copied `onServerStart` event.

 ##Usage
 <!--- TODO
 *If you are a (Windows) user who doesn´t know how to deal with the